zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

 ---

-## Preparation Steps
+## Build Examples

-Ensure you have access to the NGINX private repository at `http://private-registry.nginx.com/` or `myF5.com` to pull pull the container: `nim-bundle:latest`.
+Ensure you have access to the NGINX private repository at `private-registry.nginx.com/` or `myF5.com` to pull pull the container: `nim-bundle:latest`.

 ### Quick Test Without Persistence